Black American Contributions to Engineering

 Elijah McCoy

 Born in Canada to runaway slaves in 1844, Elijah McCoy went to Scotland to receive a mechanical engineering degree at the age of 15.
-When he returned, he was unable to obtain an engineering job in the United States due to racial barriers, despite background or experience.
+When he returned, he was unable to obtain an engineering job in the United States due to racial barriers, despite his background or experience.

 He settled in as a fireman and oiler at a railroad company and began his career.
 While working at the railway company, he saw an opportunity to create a device to oil the axles of the trains and received his first patent for it.
 During his life, he received nearly 60 patents within the industry and was crucial in developing the railroad system across the United States in the late 19th century.